(Submission of Abstract)

 1. Authors may not change the contents of contributions after the submission is accepted．

-2. If unavoidable circumstances such as illness arise and force to cancel/withdraw your presentation, please promptly inform the Conveners as indicated on JpGU Meeting website.
+2. If unavoidable circumstances such as illness arise and force to cancel/withdraw your presentation, please promptly inform the Conveners and JpGU Office as indicated on JpGU Meeting website.
 No refund for the abstract submission fee will be made.

-The original presenting author may designate one of the co-authors to substitute his/her presentation if the required conditions are met.
-Such a change must be reported to the conveners using the communication tool that is provided by JpGU.
+The original presenting author may designate one of the co-authors to substitute his/her presentation.
+Such a change must be reported to the Conveners via the JpGU Meeting website.

 3. After the acceptance of an abstract, its presentation date, time and format may not be changed without the approval of the Program Committee and the corresponding Session Conveners.